Ciara Cahill | 2019 Honours Industrial Design Graduate, UTS

 Rachel Cronin | Interior Designer

 When we think of places, we first tend to think of physical places and then perhaps representations of places online.
 However, there are other representations place.
-In this article, our second university academic project, former UTS student Rachel Cronin investigates representations of place on film as they hold up a lens to crime.
+In ‘Three Body(ies): The Home with the Rotten Heart’, our second university academic project, UTS graduate Rachel Cronin investigates representations of place on film as they hold up a lens to crime.

 This project might seem familiar to some of you and you’d be right!
 We visited Braille Bricks back in issue 2 – For Good.
 Learning and playing, these two things go hand in hand.
 But what if you could combine the two AND bridge the gap between children with and without visual impairment?